Dates: Oct 24-25, 2025

 Panel Discussion: Addressing Challenges in CT Lung Screening in Different Populations

-- Hungary – Anna Kerper-Fronius, National Korányi Institute of Pulmonology
+- Hungary – Anna Kerpel-Fronius, National Korányi Institute of Pulmonology

 - Croatia – Miroslav Samarzija, University Hospital Zagreb